Don’t Wait – Get Vaccinated Today

 Find a Vaccination Site or Event in Your Neighborhood

 The St. Louis County Department of Public Health is sponsoring free and convenient vaccine sites all over the county.
 Most welcome walk-ups, and many allow you to schedule an appointment at your convenience.
-If you need a free ride, you can call DPH at (314) 615 - 2660.
 Click on the map below or enter your zipcode to view where you can get vaccinated.

 Lookup Events By Zipcode

 Learn More About Vaccines for 5-11 Year Olds

 Appointments for Pfizer’s COVID-19 vaccine for children ages 5-11 are now available at several locations across St. Louis County.

 Youth vaccination is the best tool we have to protect the health and wellbeing of our youngest residents, as well as our greater community.
 Here are some important things to know before scheduling a vaccination for your child:

 - We’re rolling out youth vaccines at all three DPH clinics and our Library vaccination events.
 Click the scheduling button below to see where youth vaccines are currently being offered and to make your child an appointment!